vikingdata/articles/databases/concepts/primary_keys.md

     * If you do not define one, an internal primary key is made.
 * MyISAM or Aria engine
     * The primary index is in its own file and adds diskspace.
-    * The primary key is a constraint and an index.
+    * The primary key is a constraint and is an  index.
 * Archive, blackhole, CSV engines
     * These engines do not have primary keys.